GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 }
 ```

-As usual we follow the same pattern, we pass in our `vertexInputLayoutInfo` that we just created and its size, we also need to pass our vertex blob pointer and size, and finally our output parameter which is our input layout.
+As usual, we follow the same pattern, we pass in our `vertexInputLayoutInfo` that we just created and its size, we also need to pass our vertex blob pointer and size, and finally our output parameter which is our input layout.

 Now all we have to do is create a vertex buffer (don't worry it's really easy) and issue our first `Draw` command!